johsteffens/About-Me/README.md

 <br>
 A: The semicolon!

-Q: But that is a statement indicator.
+Q: But that is used as statement indicator.
 Python even dropped it altogether.
 How can that be?
 <br>
 A: Sure, my point exactly!